2012 Delhi gang rape and murder: After the victim's death

 In Paris, people participated in a march to the Indian embassy where a petition was handed over asking for action to make India safer for women.

-An author for the South Asia Analysis Group explained the protests as expressions of middle-class angst arising out of a collapse of a social contract between them and the liberal state.

-New Delhi has the highest number of sex crimes among India's major cities.
+An author for the South Asia Analysis Group explained the protests as expressions of middle class angst arising out of a collapse of a social contract between them and the liberal state.New Delhi has the highest number of sex crimes among India's major cities.
 Police figures show a rape reported on average every 18 hours; reported rape cases rose by nearly 17 percent between 2007 and 2011.
 Only one of the 706 rape cases filed in Delhi in 2012 saw a successful conviction against the attacker.
 Between 16 December and 4 January 501 calls for harassment and 64 calls for rape were recorded by the Delhi Police, but only four were followed up by inquiries.
-The regional program director for U.N.
-Women South Asia said, "There are rape cases in almost all cities and rural areas, where the victim dies immediately because of the brutality of the crime...
+The regional program director for United Nations Women South Asia said, "There are rape cases in almost all cities and rural areas, where the victim dies immediately because of the brutality of the crime...
 This time, it was like, 'Wake up.'"